crashoverride777/swifty-ads/README.md

 - v5.3

 Custom ad improvements.
-AppStoreProductViewController now used to link to app on ios.
+AppStoreProductViewController now used to link to app store on ios.

 Please read the instructions again.